5 Numbers Women Need to Know to Boost Their Financial Confidence

 - How to invest in the right assets.
 Achieving vocational freedom isn’t about picking the next hot stock.
 Once you’ve decided how much you need to save to maintain your standard of living, it’s time to look at the big-picture mix between stocks, bonds, and cash that you need to achieve that standard.

-- The rate at which you can draw money from your investments.
+- Therate at which you can draw money from your investments.
 Once you have those numbers, you’ll know where you’re aiming, and things will become much clearer and more peaceful.

-4. Investment Mix
+4. Investment mix

 If you and your neighbor save the same amount and invest it over the same period, you will likely have very different outcomes.

 That’s because asset allocation strategies can vary.
-The biggest difference between your two portfolios will not be that one of you owned a hot stock and the other one didn’t.
+The most significant difference between your two portfolios will not be that one of you owned a hot stock and the other one didn’t.
 It will be the mix you chose and the way you shifted it over time between stocks, bonds, and cash.

-5. Cash Buffer Plan
+5. Cash buffer plan

 Cash buffers are how you think about money.
 People tend to get nervous when markets go up and down because we don’t want our standard of living to change.
 Ideally, you can construct a portfolio that allows you to have enough cash set aside that no matter what happens in the market, you’ll be okay because your day-to-day living expenses are covered.
 When you have that security, you can afford to take more risks and still sleep at night.

-When you know these five numbers, you know more about your finances than 90 percent of adults and are, therefore, 90 percent of the way toward financial wellbeing.
+When you know these five numbers, you know more about your finances than 90 percent of adults and are, therefore, 90 percent of the way toward financial well-being.

 So, do you know your numbers?